AliGalipSekeroglu/ML-DataScience-KNIME/README.md

 # MachineLearning-DataScience-Python
-Machine Learning and Data Science algorithms,examples and solutions with explanations,through Python.
+Data science projects and solutions with explanations,through Python.
 I will be sharing my data analysis project on KNIME platform as well.

 This repository will be updated.